cloudposse/docs/content/kubernetes-backing-services/monitoring/kube-prometheus.md

 # Install

-You can install `kube-prometheus` in a few different ways, but we recomend to use the [Master Helmfile](https://github.com/cloudposse/geodesic/blob/master/rootfs/conf/kops/helmfile.yaml).
+You can install `kube-prometheus` in a few different ways, but we recommend to use the [Helmfile](https://github.com/cloudposse/helmfiles/blob/master/helmfile.d/0410.kube-prometheus.yaml).

 ## Install using Master Helmfile